 When cooked, your lasagna should be hot in the center with sauce bubbling at its edges.
 Since lasagna tends to make a mess in the oven, bake it on a baking tray (or place a tray underneath it in the oven).
 That way your tray will catch any spills and make for easy clean up.

-Once out of the oven, allow your lasagna to rest for 10 minutes.
+Once out of the oven, let your lasagna rest for 10 minutes.
 Serve hot!

 This recipe has it all!
 There’s protein in the TVP and ricotta (if you use my almond-tofu ricotta recipe) and carbohydrates from the lasagna noodles.
 There are healthy fats in the almond-tofu ricotta and a smaller amount in the sauce.